SUMMERLOVE7/SUMMERLOVE7/README.md

 -->

 # :star: This is Min Ji
-:computer: majoring in Computer Science and Computer Engineering
+- :computer: I'm majoring in Computer Science and Computer Engineering

-:bulb:Fun Fact!
+- :cherry_blossom: I'm currently working on a project to make handwriting fonts.
+- :bulb:Fun Fact! : I really love traveling overseas.
+Traveled more than 10 countries.